manichandra95151/Task-Manager/README.md

 ![Task Manager](./public//task.png)

-Welcome to the **Task Manager** project!
-This is a React-based application that helps you manage your daily tasks effectively.
-You can add, edit, delete, and prioritize tasks, ensuring you stay on top of your goals.
+A simple and efficient task management application built with React and Redux.
+This application allows users to add, edit, delete, and mark tasks as completed.
+It also allows users to set task deadlines and priorities to stay organized and productive.

 ## Table of Contents
 - [Overview](#overview)